Azure-Samples/functions-dotnet-codercards/README.md

 ## About the sample

-* This sample uses the new [precompiled function feature](https://github.com/Azure/azure-webjobs-sdk-script/wiki/Precompiled-functions).
+* This sample uses the [precompiled function feature](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-class-library).
 The project also uses WebJobs attributes instead of `function.json`.
 Use the `FunctionName` attribute to provide the name that will appear in the portal.

-* There are two versions of the project:
-   * [CoderCards.csproj](CoderCards/CoderCards.csproj), which requires Visual Studio 2017 Update 3 and the Azure Functions Tools VSIX.
+* The project [CoderCards.csproj](CoderCards/CoderCards.csproj), requires Visual Studio 2017 Update 3 and the Azure Functions Tools VSIX, available.
+For install instructions, see https://aka.ms/vs2017FunctionTools.
 When the project is built, the file `function.json` is generated in the build output folder.
-   * [CoderCardsWebProj.csproj](CoderCardsWebProj/CoderCardsWebProj.csproj), which is a regular web project.
-To convert attributes to `function.json`, it runs [Runner.exe](CoderCardsWebProj/build-task/Runner.exe) as a post-build step.
-To make the project runnable with F5, you must modify the project start action to launch the [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools).
-(See intructions below.)

 * There are two functions defined in this project:
   * **RequestImageProcessing**.
 HTTP trigger that writes a queue message.
 The request payload must be in the following form: